NearlyUnique/awsSts/readme.md

 1. Override credential file location via flag
 1. Keep running and auto refresh before expiry (optional)
 1. Deal with naming of INPUT tags in the login form, the Python sample did some work in this area, I want to improve the guessing ability and allow the user to define it if we can't guess.
-1. If there are no features in teh aws cli, add features here to switch profiles round, eg. named to default and vice versa, delete, add default region
+1. If there are no features in the aws cli, add features here to switch profiles round, eg. named to default and vice versa, delete, add default region

 # How it works

 1. Download the login form, we need the cookies
 1. Fill in the user name and password
 1. Post form back
-1. Parse the HTML form
+1. Parse the response HTML form
-1. Find the `SAMLResponse` element
+1. Find the `SAMLResponse` INPUT element
-1. base64 decode it (it's XML)
+1. base64 decode it (it's now XML)
 1. Extract the Roles, select one
 1. Call AWS `AssumeRoleWithSAML`
-1. update the credentials ini file
+1. update the credentials ini file with the result

+# References

 [1] https://s3.amazonaws.com/awsiammedia/public/sample/SAMLAPICLIADFS/samlapi_formauth_adfs3.py